dotnet/docs-maui/docs/fundamentals/accessibility.md

 ## Semantic screen reader

-.NET MAUI Essentials includes a `SemanticScreenReader` class that enables you instruct a screen reader to announce specified text. <!-- For more information, see [SemanticScreenReader]().-->
+.NET MAUI Essentials includes a `SemanticScreenReader` class that enables you to instruct a screen reader to announce specified text. <!-- For more information, see [SemanticScreenReader]().-->

 <!--
 ### Semantic effects